muurid1/Demo_Biodiversity_with_Plotly/README.md

 ##### Horizontal Bar Chart

-The horizontal bar chart below displays the top 10 bacterial species.
+This horizontal bar chart displays the top 10 bacterial species (OTUs) when an individual’s ID is selected from the dropdown menu on the webpage.
+It, also displays the sample_values as the values, the otu_ids as the labels, and the otu_labels as the hover text for the bars on the chart.

 <img width="428" alt="Bar_Chart" src="https://user-images.githubusercontent.com/107282754/190304463-4c580f3e-bb06-4c52-afd9-d718c9a4d7a7.png">